A “modern-day leper.”

 About half a dozen addresses where released offenders can live are around Wisconsin Lutheran College off of Wisconsin Avenue on the west side of the city.
 Visible directly to the north just a few blocks away is the Children’s Hospital of Wisconsin.

 At age 12, Parrow was involved in a gang altercation that resulted in the loss of his eye (he was caught in the crossfire) and, in an act of Shakespearean retaliation, the man responsible was murdered by someone else – a literal eye for an eye.
 His first arrest?
 Age six.
 His first memory?
 Being held by his dad, whom he calls a “hustler,” as he fired a gun at someone else while running down a Chicago street.
 He’s been in the system, he estimates, for almost half his life.
-Now he’s technically outside, but it’s still dragging him under holding him under the water as he tries to reach the surface.
+Now he’s technically outside, but his past is still dragging him under.

 Michael Miner is the president of the Association for the Treatment of Sexual Abusers.
 He works with sex offenders and has spent years doing research with them.
 However, he’s rarely had patients who were homeless.
 It’s less of an issue in his state of Minnesota because they don’t have the type of the residency restrictions that some other states do, including Wisconsin.